lawrence501/5e-cli/README.md

 7. Tarot Cards (tarot)

 13% each, remaining goes to reroll w/ upgrade (8%) + choose w/ upgrade (1% max)

-Rule change:
-- As a reaction, any creature may intercept a damaging attack against a creature adjacent to them, taking that attack instead and converting all damage it deals to true damage.

 Whenever loot is gained from a combat, anyone who rolled-off for a loot roll and didn't win rolls another d20.
 They take the result of either their roll-off or this new d20 and gain that much gold + 5.
 Whenever loot is gained from a combat, any absent players gain 10gp.